walmanjm/Frontend_Mentor_Challenge/README.md

 ## 11. ...

 Thanks for checking out this front-end coding challenge.
-Read more below from Frontend Mentor.
+Read more below from Frontend Mentor..

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.